ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 == Changelog ==

+= 4.7.1 =
+- Enhancement: Italian translation updated
+- Bug Fix: use url-encoding for API filters to avoid generating invalid parameters
+- Bug Fix: cache reports for pages and posts with queries in URI
+- Bug Fix: avoid double encoding while doing API requests

+= 4.7 =
+- Enhancement: Dutch translation updated
+- Enhancement: using wp_get_current_user() to check users' roles
+- Enhancement: fit longer titles in backend item reports widget
+- Enhancement: disable the drop-down select list while a single View is available
+- Bug Fix: views missing on huge analytics accounts
+- Bug Fix: unable to add new widgets on frontend

 = 4.6 =
-- Enhancement: Italian translation, updated by [Leo](https://www.facebook.com/leo.thestrategist)
+- Enhancement: Italian translation updated
-- Enhancement: Japanese translation, updated by [Hinaloe](https://github.com/hinaloe)
+- Enhancement: Japanese translation updated
-- Enhancement: Portuguese (Brazil) translation, updated by [Treed Box](http://treedbox.com.br/)
+- Enhancement: Portuguese (Brazil) translation updated
 - Enhancement: introducing a manager class to keep track of all instances and their references
-- Enhancement: push the tracking code at the end of head section, props by [Caleb Evans](https://github.com/caleb531)
+- Enhancement: push the tracking code at the end of head section
 - Enhancement: better support for remove_action and wp_dequeue_script
 - Enhancement: Ajax calls optimization
 - Bug Fix: loading bar issues while not all frontend features are enabled
-- Bug Fix: in-existent script enqueued in frontend component, reported by [mmokrejs](https://wordpress.org/support/profile/mmokrejs)
+- Bug Fix: in-existent script enqueued in frontend component
-- Bug Fix: i18n improvements, committed by [Hinaloe](https://github.com/hinaloe)
+- Bug Fix: i18n improvements, props by [Hinaloe](https://github.com/hinaloe)
-- Bug Fix: PHP notice when using bbPress, reported by [sheridencharles](https://wordpress.org/support/profile/sheridencharles)
+- Bug Fix: PHP notice when using bbPress
-- Bug Fix: inexistent script enqueued in frontend component, reported by [mmokrejs](https://wordpress.org/support/profile/mmokrejs)
+- Bug Fix: in-existent script enqueued in frontend component
 - Bug Fix: improved URI detection in Pages and Posts backend reports
 - Bug Fix: color picker and settings page tabs not working when per posts/pages reports are disabled

 = 4.5.1 =
-- Bug Fix: analytics icons get added to all custom columns, reported by [FTRINITE](https://wordpress.org/support/profile/ftrinite)
+- Bug Fix: analytics icons get added to all custom columns
-- Bug Fix: unable to switch tabs in plugin options for some languages, reported by [Hinaloe](https://github.com/hinaloe)
+- Bug Fix: unable to switch tabs in plugin options for some languages

 = 4.5 =
 - Requirements: WordPress 3.5 and above